 A study of punishable acts and omissions at common law an modern statutory offenses, including a consideration of mental states, defenses and the culpability of multiple parties.

 Practical hands-on instruction in legal writing techniques, instruction in writing law school/bar examination essay answers in the subject areas of criminal law, contracts, and torts.
 Students are assigned in small groups to a Legal Writing reader all of whom are members of the Bar.
 Readers are responsible for reviewing, grading and discussing examinations with students for the purpose of instruction on proper formatting, issue spotting, organization, content, and writing style.

 A study of the organization and regulation of the legal profession with a specific focus on the American Bar Association Model Rules of Professional Conduct.
 Topics covered will include requirements for admission to practice law, types of disciplinary measures, responsibility of the lawyer to clients, courts, the legal profession and the community, fee arrangements, and judicial conduct.

-An introduction to the social obligations an individual owes to others according to the traditions of the common law, and subsequent developments including torts within the broad categories of intentional invasions, negligence, absolute liability, defamation, deceit, and interferences with business, political, and family relations.
+Understanding of the obligations individuals owe according to the traditions of common law and subsequent developments including the broad range of categories of intentional torts, negligence, strict liability, products liability, nuisance, defamation, and invasion of privacy.